oracle/pgql-lang/pages/pgql-1.3-spec.md

  - Graph modification through [INSERT](#insert), [UPDATE](#update) and [DELETE](#delete) clauses.
  - [Cheapest path finding](#cheapest-path) and [Top-k cheapest path finding](#top-k-cheapest-path) using `COST` functions.
  - [IS_SOURCE_OF](#is_source_of) and [IS_DESTINATION_OF](#is_destination_of) functions for testing if a vertex is the source or destination of an edge.
- - Auto uppercasing of unquoted identifiers and case insensitive matching of uppercased identifiers.
-(TODO: add link)
+ - Auto uppercasing of [unquoted identifiers](#unquoted-identifiers) and case insensitive matching of uppercased identifiers.
- - Schema qualifiers for graph references.
-(TODO: add link)
+ - [Graph names](#GraphName) can now be schema-qualified.
- - Double quoted identifiers now supported everywhere.
+ - [Quoted identifiers](#quoted-identifiers) are now supported everywhere.
 Previously, support was missing for:
      - Vertex and edge variables.
      - Aliases in `SELECT` and `GROUP BY` clauses.
-(TODO: add link)

 ### Syntax changes in PGQL 1.3